ArashHafiz/task_manager/README.md

 1. Python 3.11
 2. Time module

-## Future Plans
+## Current Schedule and Plans
 1. Add feature to allow storage of tasks even after program stops - DONE
-2. Implement priority levels for tasks - NOT YET
+2. Use ```tkinter``` to convert program to GUI - DONE
-3. Potentially use ```tkinter``` to convert program to GUI - IN PROGRESS
+3. Complete development of user interface - IN PROGRESS

 ## License
 Software is open-source under the MIT license.
 Feel free to do as you please with it.